-In case of Hyper-v virtual machines, this option also tries to synchronize the on-premises data that has not yet been sent to the service before triggering the failover.
+If Hyper-v virtual machines are protected, the option to shutdown also tries to synchronize the on-premises data that has not yet been sent to the service before triggering the failover.

 You can follow the failover progress on the Jobs page.
 Even if errors occur during an unplanned failover, the recovery plan runs until it is complete.

-Apart from, Failover, Hyper-V virtual machines protected using Site Recovery also support Planned failover.
-This is a zero data loss failover option.
-When a planned failover is triggered, first the source virtual machines are shutdown, the data yet to be synchronized is synchronized and then a failover is triggered.
+Virtual machines/physical servers protected using Site Recovery also support Planned failover.
+Planned failover is a zero data loss failover option.
+When a planned failover is triggered, first the source virtual machines are shut down, the latest data is synchronized and then a failover is triggered.